Rules for adjustment and firing

 of the data furnished by the factory.
 These firing tables included the angle of

-and the directives were addressed to the battery, which was regarded as the
+the rules and the directives were addressed to the battery, which was

-half-batteries, sections and, exceptionally, also single guns.
-No direction
+sub-units, acting by half-batteries, sections and, exceptionally, also single

-was anticipated for the employ of the greater units, like the artillery
+guns.
+No direction was anticipated for the employ of the greater units, like

 : a)